 Validation process

-A 2 sec video was used which had 21 vehicles circulating the roundabouts. circulating vehicles
+A 2 seconds video was used which had 21 vehicles circulating the roundabouts. circulating vehicles

 Region of interest

 From the circulating lane, a region closer to conflict region with area equivalent to 957 cells was selected as a region of interest (ROI).
 It is at this region where the change in pixel values is traced and then regular issues are traced.
 A code is written to capture the cells corresponding to this region so that the change in foreground values at this address is traced.
 The change in such values will reflect the vehicle movement past the region.